 In addition, construction of residential development along the coast can substantially reduce or block public views of the beach and ocean.
 In past permit actions, the Commission has required that large residential projects, such as the proposed project, be designed to provide for a public view corridor of no less than 20 percent of the width of the lineal frontage of the subject site to protect public views of the ocean and coast.
-Therefore, to ensure that adverse effects to public views from the proposed project are minimized, Special Condition Twelve (12) requires the applicant to execute and record a deed restriction which provides that no less than 20 percent of the lineal frontage of the project site shall be maintained as a public view corridor.
-Development within the public view corridor shall be limited to fencing of visually permeable designs and materials that minimize adverse effects to public views.
-Further, Special Condition Two (2) requires the submittal of a landscape plan to ensure that vegetation within the public view corridor will not block public coastal views.
+Therefore, to ensure that adverse effects to public views from the proposed project are minimized, Special Condition Twelve (12) requires the applicant to execute and record a deed restriction which provides that no less than 20 percent of the lineal on)-Revised Findings Page 4 frontage of the project site shall be manual tained as a public view corridor.
+Development within the public view corridor shall be mited to fencing of visually permeable designs system and leachfield from wave uprus and materials that minimize adverse effects to public views.
+Further, Special Condition Two (2) requires the submit I of a landscape plan to ensure that vegetation within the public view corridor will not be ck public coastal views.

-The proposed residence will be supported with a cast-in-place pile and grade beam foundation and will not require a shoreline protection device to ensure stability.
-As a result, Special Condition Eleven (11) requires the applicant to remove the existing bulkhead located seaward of the single family residence, which will be demolished.
-However, since nearly the entire project site is subject to wave uprush, it is not possible to construct any type of septic system that would not be subject to periodic wave action without the construction of some form of shoreline protection.
-Therefore, although the septic system and leachfield will be located as far landward as possible on the subject site, the proposed bulkhead and return wall are still necessary to protect the septic system and leachfield from wave uprush and erosion.
+The proposed residence will be supported with a cast-in-place pile and grade beam foundation and will not require a shore ne protection device to ensure stability.
+As a result, Special Condition Eleven (11 requires the applicant to remove the existing bulkhead located seaward of the single family residence, which will be demolished.
+However, since nearly the entire project site is subject to wave uprush, it is not possible to construct any type of septic system that would not be subject to periodic wave action without the construction of some form if shoreline protection.
+Therefore, although the septic system and leachfield will be located as far landward as possible on the subject the protect the subject to periodic wave action well are still protection. site, the proposed bulkhead and retuin wall are still necessary to protect the septic and erosion.

-If the septic system approved under this permit were replaced or abandoned, however. then the bulkhead approved under this permit might no longer be necessary and the adverse impacts of the shoreline protective device on public access could be eliminated through its removal or by locating the shoreline protective device further landward.
-Thus, Special Condition Seven (7) requires the applicant to record a deed restriction which provides that a new coastal development permit for the shoreline protective device authorized this permit shall be required if the proposed septic system is replaced or abandoned for any reason (including the installation of a new sewer system along Pacific Coast Highway) and that if a new coastal development permit for the shoreline protective device is not obtained in the event of replacement or abandonment of the septic system, then the shoreline protective device authorized by this permit shall be removed.
+If the septic system approved under the permit were replaced or abandoned, however, then the bulkhead approved under this permit might no longer be necessary and the adverse impacts of the shoreline protective device on public access could be eliminated through its removal or by locating the shoreline protective device further landward.
+Thus, Special Condition Seven (7) requires the applicant to record a deed restriction which provides that a new coastal divelopment permit for the shoreline protective device authorized this permit shall be required if the proposed septic system is replaced or abandoned for any reason (including the installation of a new sewer system along Pacific Coast Highway) and that if a new coastal development permit for the shoreline protective device is not obtained in the event of replacement or abandonment of the septic system, then the shoreline protective device authorized by this permit shall be removed.
 Additionally, any future improvements to the proposed seawall that might result in the seaward extension of the shoreline protection device would result in increased adverse effects to shoreline sand supply and public access.
-As a result, Special Condition Six (6) prohibits any future repair or maintenance, enhancement, reinforcement, or any other activity affecting the shoreline protective device approved pursuant to this permit, if such activity extends the seaward footprint of the subject shoreline protective device.
+As a result, Special Condition Six (6) prohibits any future repair or maintenance, enhancement, reinforcement, or any other activity aflecting the shoreline protective device approved pursuant to this permit, if such activity extends the seaward footprint of the subject shoreline protective device.